-1 Module name Module 14: Project Module III (Compulsory) 5 ECTS 1 Courses Project work and documentation (2 weeks) 5 ECTS 2 Teaching staff Teaching staff of the Institute of Education 3 Module coordinator Prof. Dr. Annette Scheunpflug 4 Syllabus outline In Module 14 >Project Module< students put into practice a project on quality development in schools, e.g. a small research project, a teacher training programme, a specialist conference, a communication platform on quality development, a documentary of a school development project etc. They write a documentation about the outcome and their experiences.
+1 Module name Module 14: Project Module III (Compulsory) 5 ECTS 1 Courses Project work and documentation (2 weeks) 5 ECTS 2 Teaching staff Teaching staff of the Institute of Education 3 Module coordina- tor Prof. Dr. Annette Scheunpflug 4 Syllabus outline In Module 14 >Project Module < students put into practice a project on quality development in schools, e.g. a small research project, a teacher training programme, a specialist conference, a communication platform on quality development, a documentary of a school development project etc. They write a documentation about the outcome and their experiences.
 5 Educational goals and learning outcome Students Realise a project Enhance their skills by practicing them autonomously Improve self-discipline by working independently on a project Are able to apply scientific assessment methods, specifically tools to measure educational quality Demonstrate their ability to plan, execute and evaluate projects on the development of educational quality and to present them in written form.
-6 Recommended prerequisites Modules 1,3,6,7,8,6, 12, and 13 7 Intended stage in the degree course (recommendation) 4 th semester 8 Course of study for which the module is acceptable Master in Educational Quality in Developing Countries 9 Assessment and examinations Seminar paper (three month time frame) with oral examination (20 minutes) 10 Composition of grade 50% seminar paper; 50% oral examination 11 Frequency Only summer semester 12 Workload Self-learning: 150 h 13 Duration 1 semester 14 English 15 Preparatory reading/reading/list UNICEF (2004): Evaluation Reports Standards.
+6 Recommended prerequisites Modules 1,3,6,7,8,6, 12, and 13 7 Intended stage in the degree course (recommendation) 4 th semester 8 Course of study for which the module is acceptable Master in Educational Quality in Developing Countries 9 Assessment and examinations Seminar paper (three month time frame) 10 Composition of grade 100 % seminar paper 11 Frequency Only summer semester 12 Workload Self-learning: 150 h 13 Duration 1 semester Language English 15 Preparatory read- ing/reading list UNICEF (2004): Evaluation Reports Standards.
 Paris: UNICEF.

-1 Module name Module 15: Master's Thesis (Compulsory) 15 ECTS 2 Courses 3 Teaching staff Authorised examiners of the Institute of Education 4 Module coordinator Prof. Dr. Annette Scheunpflug 5 Syllabus outline The Master's thesis is written on a topic from the field of school quality chosen by the candidate in co-operation with their supervisor.
-6 Educational goals and learning outcome Demonstrate their ability to work on a topic in a reflected, differentiated and critical way, taking into account relevant research Expand their self-discipline through working independently on a large project Are able to apply methods of scientific research to the assessment and development of educational quality Are able to independently discuss relevant data regarding a 7 Recommended prerequisites subject-specific question.
-Modules 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 13 8 Intended stage in the degree course (recommendation) 4 th semester 9 Course of study for which the module is acceptable Master in Educational Quality in Developing Countries 10 Assessment and examinations Master's thesis (three month time frame) 11 Composition of grade 100% Master's thesis 12 Frequency Only summer semester 13 Workload Self study: 450 h 14 Duration 1 semester Language English, French or French 16 Preparatory reading/reading list Bond, A. (ed.)
+1 Module name Module 15: Master's Thesis (Compulsory) 15 ECTS 2 Courses 3 Teaching staff Authorised examiners of the Institute of Education 4 Module coordina- tor Prof. Dr. Annette Scheunpflug 5 Syllabus outline The Master's thesis is written on a topic from the field quality chosen by the candidate in co-operation with the sor.
+6 Educational goals and learning outcome Students Demonstrate their ability to work on a topic in a reflected, differentiated and critical way, taking into account relevant research Expand their self-discipline through working independently on a large project Are able to apply methods of scientific research to the assessment and development of educational quality Are able to independently discuss relevant data regarding a 7 Recommended prerequisites subject-specific question.
+Modules 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 12, 13 8 Intended stage in the degree course (recommendation) 4 th semester 9 Course of study for which the module is ac- ceptable Master in Educational Quality in Developing Countries 10 examinations Master's thesis (three month time frame) 11 Composition of grade 100% Master's thesis 12 Frequency Only summer semester 13 Workload Self study: 450 h 14 Duration 1 semester 15 Language English, French or German 16 Preparatory read- ing/reading list Bond, A. (ed.)
 (2006): Your Masters Thesis: How to plan write and revise.
 Studymates Ltd. Sahlmann, P. (2012): How to write a masters thesis fast: productivity tips for students.